Yankees vs. Astros Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Kyle Tucker, Gleyber Torres and others in the Houston Astros-New York Yankees matchup at Yankee Stadium on Friday at 7:05 PM ET.
+You can find player prop bet odds for Kyle Tucker, Gleyber Torres and others on the Houston Astros and New York Yankees ahead of their matchup at 1:05 PM ET on Saturday at Yankee Stadium.

 Bet on this matchup or its props with BetMGM!